codyloyd/minotaur/docs/tutorial/README.md

 You don't need to know everything about Canvas to get started here.
 The general overview provided by the links above should be good enough for now.

-Instead of re-implementing all of these canvas drawing functions, tiny-game simply exposes the rendering context of the game canvas that gets set up for you when you run `new Game()`.
+Instead of re-implementing all of these canvas drawing functions, tiny-game exposes the rendering context of the game canvas that is created when you run `new Game()`.
 Therefore, to draw shapes, all you need to do is reference that context and use the built-in methods!

 In your `src/index.js` file, add a `fillRect` function to your game.draw() function like this: